 After earning my journalism degree from The University of Iowa, I accepted a position as a Staff Writer at The Waterloo-Cedar Falls Courier.
 Two years as a general assignment reporter helped me discover my passion for the education beat.

 If you have time, I would love to gain your insight on a few pieces from my portfolio.
 Perhaps my skills can be used in your newsroom.
 I've attached two pieces here for your convenience, as well as my resume.

 Here is another example of referencing a recent, specific news story as a means of capturing the recipient's interest:

 Dear Mr. Kampman,

 As a long-time resident of Sioux Falls, I have heard great things about North Jackson Elementary's commitment to educational excellence.
-I was particularly impressed with the recent KIMTV news report on the sixth-grade classroom's effort to collect t-shirts to be turned into cloth diapers for children in Haiti.
+I was particularly impressed with the recent KMTV news report on the sixth-grade classroom's effort to collect t-shirts to be turned into cloth diapers for children in Haiti.
 I firmly believe that teaching children to be caring global citizens is just as important as developing a mastery of core academic subjects.

 After earning my Bachelor of Arts in Elementary Education in 2010, I accepted a position as the fifth-grade language arts teacher at River Hills Academy.
 My lesson plans were designed to accommodate a wide range of learning styles while encouraging curiosity and creative self-expression.
 One memorable class project involved interviewing prominent local citizens and writing short biographies that were published in the community's alternative newspaper.

-I would greatly appreciate the opportunity to meet with you to discuss any teaching positions that may be available in the upcoming academic year.
+Seeing how our values align, I would greatly appreciate the opportunity to meet with you to discuss any teaching positions that may be available in the upcoming academic year.